OpenCQRS/OpenCQRS/README.md

 In the Entity Framework Core store provider you can also use the `IDomainDbContext` extensions to access Entity Framework Core specific features.
 In the Entity Framework Core store provider, IdentityDbContext from ASP.NET Core Identity is also supported.

+### Save events and aggregate snapshots

+Defines an aggregate with an event filter and applies events to update its state.

 ```C#
 [AggregateType("Order")]
 puclic class Order : AggregateRoot